openebs/mayastor-docs/quickstart/configure-mayastor.md

 #### Permissible Schemes for `spec.disks` under DiskPool CR

 {% hint style="info" %}
 It is highly recommended to specify the disk using a unique device link that remains unaltered across node reboots.
+You can create this disk by-path or by-id.
 One such device link is its `UUID`.
 To get the UUID of a disk, execute:
 `sudo blkid`